 Recent market analysis by AdNews revealed that collaborations in any industry were up to “30 times cheaper than digital advertising” due to the ability to tap into already existing audiences.

 In the beauty industry, this rings especially true: Whenever a unique makeup collaboration is released, a slew of social media posts and reviews convert excitement to product sales.
-Often, these products are seen as collectibles to their audience (Andy Warhol x NARS is a standout example) and generate a large demand for similar releases within the beauty industry.
+Often, these products are seen as collectables to their audience (Andy Warhol x NARS is a standout example) and generate a large demand for similar releases within the beauty industry.

 (Source: The Beauty Rebel)